ORCA

 All users of the software must individually register and agree to the End User License Agreement (EULA), for which we also provide some guidance below.
 To do this you must

-6. Sending confirmation that you have registered only for the forum is not sufficient for us to grant you access to ORCA on the CSF.
+- Sending only the confirmation that you have registered for the forum is not sufficient for us to grant you access to ORCA on the CSF.

 FAQ: Which version of ORCA will I have access to?

-By default from February 2022 all first time requests for ORCA will be given access to ORCA 5 only.
+By default from February 2022 all first time requests for ORCA will be given access to ORCA 5.

 Older versions of ORCA may be removed from the CSF.